Ingrid Bergman: Marriages and children

 During the scandal, Bergman received letters of support from Cary Grant, Helen Hayes, Ernest Hemingway, John Steinbeck and other celebrities.
 The adultery and remarriage is remembered as a major sex scandal of 20th century Hollywood.
 It received an extraordinary amount of media attention in the U.S. and abroad, including Bergman's native Sweden.
 Bergman was treated harshly by the conservative Swedish press, with some journalists claiming she had destroyed the international reputation of Sweden.
 The scandal also took ethnic overtones, with Rossellini described as the over-sexed Latin lover.
 On the other hand, Bergman was defended by Swedish feminists, especially in 1955 when Bergman first returned to Sweden after the scandal, causing friction between conservative journalists and the emerging feminist movement.
 In the U.S., the scandal also took xenophobic turns.
 Sen. Edwin C. Johnson stated that "under the law, no alien guilty of turpitude can set foot on American soil again" and that Bergman had "deliberately exiled herself from this country that was so good to her".
 Isabella Rossellini said that "[..] she was chased out of America because they felt that foreigners and stars, we come to America, and then behave immorally and are bad examples to the younger generations."
-Although post-war social conservate morals stoked the public outrage, another factor was Bergman's on-screen image as a pure, saint-like character; she later commented: "People saw me in Joan of Arc, and declared me a saint.
+Although post-war social conservative morals stoked the public outrage, another factor was Bergman's on-screen image as a pure, saint-like character; she later commented: "People saw me in Joan of Arc, and declared me a saint.
 I'm not.
 I'm just a woman, another human being" and "It was because so many people, who knew me only on the screen, thought I was perfect and infallible and then were angry and disappointed that I wasn't ...
 A nun does not fall in love with an Italian."

 Her marriage with Rossellini declined and eventually ended in divorce in 1957.
 Rossellini's cousin, Renzo Avanzo, was worried that Bergman would discourage Rossellini from making pictures he should be making.
 Rossellini didn't like her friends, fearing they would lure her back to Hollywood.
 He was possessive and would not allow Bergman to work for anyone else.
 In 1957, Rossellini had an affair with Sonali Das Gupta while filming in India.
 Bergman met with Indian Prime Minister Jawaharlal Nehru in London, to get permission for Rossellini to leave India.